-Cosequin isn’t a quick fix supplement, it takes around a month for it to build up in your pet’s system.
-After about 4-6weeks you might notice some changes or improvements in your pet’s condition.
+Cosequin isn’t a quick fix supplement; it takes around a month for it to build up in your pet’s system.
+After about 4 to 6 weeks you might notice some changes or improvements in your pet’s condition.
 If it is beneficial to your pet, then it should be used on an ongoing basis.

 How do I know if my dog or cat needs Dasuquin or Cosequin?